 If you still can’t play the videos without them stuttering, stopping, or buffering, even after ensuring that your internet speed is adequate, then the problem may be on your computer’s end.
 Your computer needs to be able to receive the video from the internet through its network card, interpret and open it with browser and CPU, and play and display it with the video card/chip and monitor.
 Many things could interfere.

-In Windows, open the Device Manager and expand the network and display adapters sections, right click on the adapter and click Update Driver Software.
+In Windows, open the Device Manager and expand the network and display adapters sections, right‑click on the adapter and click Update Driver.

-4. Malware can affect your experience with our software.
-Look through your list of programs and browser extensions.
-Look for tool bars that you didn’t intentionally install and other items.
-Pay attention to whether you get redirected to different sites than you entered or if pop-up windows constantly come up.
+Malware can affect your experience with our software.
+Look through your list of programs and browser extensions for toolbars or items you didn’t intentionally install.
 If you notice anything out of place, consider removing it and running a malware scan and cleanup.
-We recommend the free version of MalwareBytes to help find and remove malicious programs on your computer. (https://www.malwarebytes.com/mwb-download/)
+We recommend the free version of MalwareBytes to help find and remove malicious programs on your computer (https://www.malwarebytes.com/mwb-download/).

-5. Sometimes third-party antivirus, security software, or firewalls can interfere with cdn.testout.com.
+Sometimes third‑party antivirus, security software, or firewalls can interfere.
 They can slow everything down, block certain items from displaying or opening in our program, or even cause the program to crash.
-Experiment by temporarily disabling these services to see if they might be the cause of your issues in TestOut courseware.
-If performance improves, consider whitelisting cdn.testout.com and videocdn.testout.com, switching to a different program, or uninstalling that program and using your computer’s default antivirus and firewall software.
+Experiment by temporarily disabling these services to see if they might be the cause of your issues in CertMaster courseware.
+If performance improves, consider switching to a different program, or uninstalling that program and using your computer’s default antivirus and firewall software.

 6. Other Troubleshooting Ideas